thinkb4/a-walk-in-graphql/lessons/day_03/day_03.md

 }
 ```

-And — as any type validation — the server will cry if a field value doesn't match the defined type.
+And —as any type validation— the server will cry if a field value doesn't match the defined type.

 ### Non-nullable fields